 Why is that distinction between reason and faith so important?

-Most Christians are familiar with the term “evangelism" or sharing the gospel of Jesus so that non-Christians have the opportunity to place their faith in Jesus.
+Undoubtedly, most Christians know the term “evangelism.”
+It is sharing the gospel of Jesus with non-Christians.
+Consequently, allowing them to place their faith in Jesus.

-But if you frequently share the gospel with others, you know that some non-Christians have many questions.
+However, if you frequently evangelize, you know that some non-Christians ask challenging questions.

 - “Is there evidence that God exists?”

-- “Is there evidence that Jesus lived, died, and resurrected in first century A.D.?”
+- “Is there evidence that Jesus lived, died, and resurrected in the first century A.D.?”

 - “Are miracles possible?”